greg-raven/grus/_posts/2008-10-03-lewis-bailouts-for-billionaires.md

 tags:
 - bailouts
 - Federal government
-- President George Bush
+- George Bush
-- Representative Jerry Lewis
+- Jerry Lewis
 ---

 I was very disappointed to hear that you voted for the last "bailout for billionaires" plan.
 Thank goodness it did not pass.